-On behalf of my Committee colleagues, I thank City Council and Staff for this opportunity to "re-imagine" aspects of how we govern ourselves as a City.
+On behalf of my Committee colleagues, I thank City Council and Staff for this opportunity to "reimagine" aspects of how we govern ourselves as a City.

 The Committee's deliberations were at times vigorous yet always respectful and mindful of the importance of the City Charter as a guiding document for our community.
 In the end, I believe we have advanced common-sense proposals that will help improve efficiency and accountability within City Government, update the nature of the City's elected offices in step with changing times, and extend by-district selection of City leaders to Charter-level commissions.
+We intend each of our amendments to apply prospectively only.